Skip to content

 • Building footprints

-• A layered DXF topographic map combining all of the above — ready to deliver or import into CAD
+• A styled topographic map combining all of the above — downloadable as a layered DXF or a print-ready PDF sheet

 With traditional desktop software, assembling these deliverables can take half a day or more of manual work.
 Lidarvisor does it automatically in minutes.